 Senior Center Activity Calendars Should Focus on Socialization and Engagement in 2022

 Though social isolation can impact any member of the population, older adults and the elderly are significantly at higher risk.

 The most efficient answer to these issues is using online activity and live streaming resources.
 Providing virtual socialization allows seniors to stay healthy without the risk in-person socialization can bring.

-That’s why when creating senior center activity calendars for 2021, the focus should be on increasing engagement and socialization with every activity, whether through in person, virtual, or hybrid activity calendars.
+That’s why when creating senior center activity calendars in 2022, the focus should be on increasing engagement and socialization with every activity, whether through in person, virtual, or hybrid activity calendars.

 If your senior center is set up with the infrastructure to exclusively host in person activities, it may be challenging to plan your activities calendar in 2021.
 Of course, once the vaccine is available to a wider spread audience, you’ll have more flexibility in your programming.

 1. Make Fun Mocktails: Though beer and wine carts are fun and easy, why not up the fun—and beat hydration in the meantime—with some fancy mocktails your senior community residents will love?!

 Be sure to make them following safety guidelines, and pass them out wearing masks and gloves.
 Seniors can enjoy together in the doorways of their rooms, or socially distanced in a room.
 For five easy recipes, head to this link!